BoydeLi/ALRNet/README.md

 <img src="imgs/visual results.png" style="width: 80%;"/>

 ## ✈ Citation
-If you use Samba in your research or wish to refer our work, please use the following BibTeX entry.
+If you use ALRNet in your research or wish to refer our work, please use the following BibTeX entry.
 ```
 @inproceedings{li2025camouflaged,
   title={Camouflaged Object Detection via Neural Architecture Search},